OHMI-ontology/Microbiome-Core/README.md

-# Microbiome-Core
+# Microbiome Ontology Core
-The top-level microbiome ontology
+The upper level microbiome ontology core

-This project is aimed to bring together key terms related to microbiome based on a community collaboration.
+This project is aimed to bring together core terms related to the domain of microbiome.
+This core is developed by a community collaboration.